tlswg/tls13-spec/draft-ietf-tls-tls13.md

 assigned by IANA in the TLS Content Type Registry as described in
 {{iana-considerations}}.

+Application data messages are carried by the record layer and are fragmented and encrypted as described below.
+The messages are treated as transparent data to the record layer.

 ## Record Layer

 The TLS record layer receives uninterpreted data from higher layers in